Maps research guide

 - London County Council.
 London school plan 1947 : City and east division.
 1947.
 LCM1185.

-- Contact staff to arrange to see our Goad maps series (currently not described on our catalogue).
-These are very detailed at 1” to 40 ft, larger than the 1:500 OS maps.
+- The Goad fire insurance plans (LCM2721-LCM2846) are highly detailed at 1” to 40 ft, larger than the 1:500 OS maps.
 They note construction materials, special fire hazards, the presence of large numbers of people in schools, churches and other buildings.
 Digital versions of the Goad plans are available the British Library’s Online Gallery and Layers of London.